-- 1. The Marines interviewed for this article made clear their personal faith was in something greater than self: family, luck, and religion.
-Taking a look at the internal and external influences on the infographic.
-Which of these are the sources of your personal faith? - 2.
+- 1. The Marines interviewed for this article made clear their personal faith was in something greater than self: family, luck, religion.
+Taking a look at the internal and external influences on the infographic as a visual guide, what are some of the sources of your personal faith? - 2.
 What are some ways to remain active in your personal faith whether deployed or in garrison?
 Do you have any 'precious items' you use to help you through difficult situations?
 If so, what are they and what do they represent?